abettati/pulp_docs_abet/pulpissimo_setup.md

 # Run `pulp_tests` on PULPissimo using `pulp-runtime`
-`pulp-runtime` is a runtime designed to run verification tests.
+`pulp-runtime` is a runtime designed to run verification tests: the repo contains all the HAL source code used in the tests of `riscv_tests`.

 ## Download and compile PULPissimo RTL